Clines Corners, New Mexico

 Clines Corners is an unincorporated community in Torrance County, New Mexico, United States.
 Clines Corners is located at the junction of Interstate 40 and U.S. Route 285, 21.6 mi east of Moriarty.
-The community was established in 1934 by Roy E. Cline, who built a rest stop at what was then the intersection of U.S. Route 66 and US 285; the rest stop, known as Clines Corners Retail Center, is now over 30000 ft2 in size.
+The community was established in 1934 by Roy E. Cline, who built a rest stop at what was then the intersection of US 66 and US 285; the rest stop, known as Clines Corners Retail Center, is now over 30000 ft2 in size.